oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 The used amount is denoted as N\ :sub:`elems_per_workgroup`, which equals to ``sizeof(key_type) * param.data_per_workitem * param.workgroup_size``.

 Some amount of local memory is also used by the calls to SYCL's group reduction and group scan.
-The amount of memory used particularly for these calls is implementation dependant.
+The amount of memory used particularly for these calls is implementation dependent.

 -----------------------------------------
 Recommended Settings for Best Performance